cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 System-level errors, if they do include additional data, will encode it as a string in **output data pointer 1** and will limit such messages to a maximum of 255 bytes.

-#### Errors and State Transactions
+#### State Transactions and Errors

 Whenever a volatile message handler returns an error, no side effects can occur.
 If any side effects were applied to state before the error occurred, these must be rolled back.
 The hypervisor manages this using the `begin_tx`, `commit_tx`, and `rollback_tx` on the **state handler**.

-Before any call to a volatile method, the hypervisor will call `begin_tx` with the state token passed in the message request.
+Before any call to a method,
+the hypervisor will call `begin_tx` with the state token passed in the message request and the authenticated caller address tracked by the hypervisor.
 If the method returns the core `0` for success, then the hypervisor will call `commit_tx` with the state token.
 If the method returns an error code, then the hypervisor will call `rollback_tx` with the state token and return the error to the caller.
+The state handler should use the account address passed in `begin_tx` to identify the state location that is being modified, rather than the caller address because the caller address can be impersonated with authorization middleware.

 This ensures state consistency in the presence of errors.